sreeramavipparti/Login/Notes.md

   In general your development environment will be different from production environment.
 In that case modify the api.conf file according to the production server paths wherever applicable.
 You may also need to do the above changes on production server also.

   Copy the contents of the build folder in 'api' directory to the production server, in the paths defined by api.conf file.

 3. All you need to do now is to enable the site and reload apache2 server.
 To serve the api site, execute the following commands:
    * $ sudo cp /home/sreeram/Login/api.conf /etc/apache2/sites-available
    * $ sudo a2ensite api.conf
+   * $ sudo a2query -s
+   * $ sudo apachectl configtest
    * $ sudo systemctl reload apache2.service   <or>
    * $ sudo systemctl restart apache2.service -- if you have changed the /etc/hosts file

+4. After this you can access your web site from browser as http://www.api.com or http://www.<servername/serveraliasname>.com.

+5. Please check the /var/log/apache2/error.log (OR the log file configured in the virtural host .conf file).
+Most likely, you may need to run the following command:
+   * $ sudo a2enmod rewrite  - for Rewrite* commands from .htaccess

+#### ***Combined .conf is preferred***
+If ui.conf and api.conf point to same directory paths, it is highly likely that you may get permission or forbidden or other kinds of errors.
+In that case club both of the virtual host files into one.

+#### ***Summary***
+1. Have a .htaccess file in your web-site root
+2. Create a virtual host file in /etc/apache2/sites-available directory.
+3. Add ServerName and ServerAliasName to the virtual host configuration file.
+Add the same names to your /etc/hosts file.
+Otherwise you will not be able to access your website on production.
+4. Enable the virtual host configuration file with a2ensite after disabling with a2dissite.
+5. Do not forget to enable rewrite module, ie. a2enmod rewrite.
 #### Apache2 server configuration
 1. Check for the wsgi_module entry in the /etc/apache2/apache2.conf file:
 LoadModule wsgi_module "..."